-Initially, Insulet’s recently FDA-cleared Omnipod Dash Insulin Management System will only speak with an app run on a locked-down Galaxy smartphone provided to patients alongside the system itself.
+Insulet’s recently FDA-cleared Omnipod Dash Insulin Management System currently runs on a locked-down Android smartphone provided to patients as part of the system.
 However, according to Dr. David Rhew, chief medical officer, VP and general manager of Samsung’s enterprise healthcare division, the long-term plan is to enable users to manage and administer their insulin using their own personal Galaxy smartphones, thanks in part to Samsung’s hardware and software-level mobile security platform.

 Why it matters